Cifyy/empk/README.md

 # empk
 A Python application made to fetch, process, and deliver public transport data from MPK Kraków.
-Featuring a RESTful API, it enables users to access up-to-date departure schedules for individual stops and to identify the closest stops based on location.
+With a RESTful API, it enables users to access up-to-date departure schedules for individual stops and to identify the closest stops based on location.

 ## Overwiew
 The project's purpose is to aggregate public transportation data in a structured and accessible manner.
 Its core objective is to transform raw transit data into actionable, easily accessible information through an API.